 The Board will approve Investment Managers and Backup Investment Managers based upon recommendations of Investment Staff or Investment Consultants as may be appropriate, and discussions with some Managers during Board presentations.
-Investment Managers approved by the Board are approved at the firm level.

 Investment Managers will adhere to investment guidelines established by Investment Staff, as well as all applicable laws and policies.
 The Director of Investments is authorized to establish and amend said investment guidelines as needed.